PhlexPlexico/G5API/README.md

 Will *require* `test.json` to exist in projects `config` folder.
 It will grab the value from `./utility/mockProfile.js` to set it as a `super_admin` temporarily, then remove it after.
 These tests are mainly meant for CI, and will be the go-to to test if any changes break the application.

 # Contribution
 If you have a knack for APIs and a penchant for JavaScript, I could always use help!
 Create a fork of this application, make your changes, and submit a PR.
 I will be using the [Issues](https://github.com/phlexplexico/G5API/issues) page to track what calls still need to be completed.
-Even though this project is "complete" in a sense of it does what is on the tin, I wouldn't be opposed to new features or suggestions on how to make the API better!
+Even though this project is "complete" in a sense of it does what it says on the tin, I wouldn't be opposed to new features or suggestions on how to make the API better!

 If you so choose to contribute, please make sure you include documentation for the API calls, as it is how I am keeping track of all the functionality.
 I'm using [JSDoc](https://devdocs.io/jsdoc/) as well as [Swagger](https://swagger.io) to provide documentation.
 Please read over some of the files to get accustomed to usage.